 Policy SWM-1.4.
-The City will assess the potential risk of flooding at locations identified by the MCWD HHPLS and other locations determined by the City.
-The City has identified a plan to assess the risk of flooding and address identified issues.
-The plan is included in the Implementation and Capital Improvement sections of this LSWMP.
+The City will continue to assess the potential risk of flooding at locations identified by the MCWD HHPLS and any other locations determined by the City and CCWMO.

 GOAL SWM-2.
 Reduce pollutant loads and impacts to water bodies and encourage ground water recharge by reducing the volume of stormwater runoff from development.